timvandermeij/mobile-radio-tomography/README.md

 [![Build status](https://travis-ci.org/timvandermeij/mobile-radio-tomography.svg)](https://travis-ci.org/timvandermeij/mobile-radio-tomography)

-The mobile radio tomography framework provides tools for performing mobile radio tomographic imaging using XBee chips mounted on unmanned vehicles such as rover cars or drones.
+The mobile radio tomography framework provides tools for performing mobile radio tomographic imaging using RF sensors mounted on unmanned vehicles such as rover cars or drones.
 This framework is the result of research projects and master theses by Tim van der Meij ([@timvandermeij](https://github.com/timvandermeij)) and Leon Helwerda ([@lhelwerd](https://github.com/lhelwerd)).
 The research is